 Earning a master's degree in accounting prepares accountants for roles with greater responsibilities and higher salaries.
 Most CPAs, for example, hold a master's degree.
-Additionally, many management-level accounting positions, such as financial managers, accounting managers, and finance directors, call for a master's degree.
+Additionally, many management-level accounting positions, such as financial managers, accounting managers, and finance directors, require a master's degree.

 - Certified Public Accountant